simov/styler/README.md

 ```

-1. Create a folder called `sites` in the styler folder
+1. Create a folder called `sites` under the root folder of this extension
 2. Copy the above configuration in `sites/config.json`
 3. Create two separate directories: `sites/github` and `sites/youtube`, and place your styles and scripts there
-4. Each time you make changes to the configuration or the styles you have to click the `Reload (Ctrl+R)` button for the Styler extension in `chrome://extensions`
+4. Each time you make changes to the configuration or the styles, you have to click the `Reload (Ctrl+R)` link of the Styler extension under `chrome://extensions`